KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` is the HDF5 file for which the structure is to be displayed as a string
+-   `fname` is the name of a HDF5 file as a string

 returns a print out of the overall structure of the HDF5 file